Bayesian Clustering for Continuous-Time Hidden Markov Models: Introduction

-In this paper, we develop infinite mixture model-based clustering approaches for the non-equidistant longitudinal observations.
+If the cohort is assumed homogeneous with respect to the stochastic properties of the latent model, a common continuous-time model may be fitted to the entire data set.
+However, it is plausible that the study base comprises different sub-cohorts that have distinct stochastic properties.
+In this paper, we develop model-based clustering procedures to cluster individuals according to their sub-cohort, and to study the pattern in each cluster.
 In Section \ref{sec:cthmm}, we review the development of a continuous time HMM/generalized linear model (CTHMM-GLM) for non-equidistant longitudinal data.
-Section \ref{sec:infin} presents infinite mixture model-based clustering for the CTHMM-GLM with fully Bayesian inference via MCMC using restricted Gibbs sampling split-merge proposals.
-Simulation examples and a real data example to examine the performance of model-based clustering are presented in Section \ref{sec:sim}, and we discuss these results in Section \ref{sec:dis}.
+Section \ref{sec:mbc} discusses model-based clustering approaches; Section \ref{sec:prior} compares the prior distribution of finite and infinite mixture models that are commonly used for clustering models.
+A reversible-jump MCMC approach to clustering under finite mixture models is presented in Section \ref{sec:fincluster}.
+Section \ref{sec:infin} presents Dirichlet process mixture model-based clustering implemented using restricted Gibbs sampling split-merge proposals.
+Simulated examples and a real data example to examine the performance of model-based clustering are presented in Sections \ref{sec:sim} and \ref{sec:app} respectively, and we discuss possible in Section \ref{sec:dis}.